POSCO: POSCO in other developing countries

 POSCO have pursued investment opportunities in other developing countries such as Vietnam and Mexico.
 It was announced in August 2006 that POSCO will build a large-scale steel mill in southern Vietnam.
 POSCO plans to build the US$1 billion plant in two phases for hot-rolled by the end of 2012 and cold rolled products by the time of December 2009.
 When completed, the mill is expected to produce three-million tons of steel products annually.
 Posco also plans to build a $250 million plant in the city of Altamira, Mexico, to produce 400,000 tons of galvanized steel sheet a year for automakers.
 The venture will be Posco's first wholly owned steel-plate plant in North America.
 Posco began construction in early 2008, and started operations in 2009, producing galvanized and galvannealed steel.

-On June 30, 2006, POSCO completed the construction of its sixth continuous galvanizing line (CGL) at its Gwangyang mill in the South Jeolla Province.
-With this new addition, POSCO becomes the no.2 producer of sheet-steel just behind ArcelorMittal.
-In early 2007, Warren Buffett's Berkshire Hathaway purchased a 4% stake in POSCO.
-Berkshire sold its share later in 2014.
 In February 2013 POSCO signed a Memorandum of Understanding with Afferro Mining, Inc, with a view to developing iron ore resources in Cameroon.
-In December 2013, the steel plant Krakatau Posco in Cilegon, Indonesia began operation.
+In December 2013, the steel plant Krakatau Posco – a joint venture with Krakatau Steel – in Cilegon, Indonesia began operation.
 Its annual production capability is 3 million tons of steel.
 Posco Holdings opened a 25,000-ton lithium hydroxide factory in Güemes, Argentina in October 2024.